 Once you have your pristine white cubes of loveliness, you need some ideas for how to cook them.
 It does need some seasoning so don’t forget to add a little salt to your finished paneer dishes as this is one cheese which has none actually in it.

 One of the most traditional recipes I know is palak paneer – and the way my friend Richa of My Food Story makes a fresh spinach purée before quickly cooking with spices and then plopping in big cubes of paneer is just perfection.
 I can’t recommend her method enough, it’s addictive to eat.

 Another way of serving your paneer is to marinade it for a short while in yogurt and spices before grilling it and serving in a curry sauce.
-I love this way as you get little scorched marks on the cheese and it firms up a little so it has more texture.
-This restaurant style paneer tikka masala from Shari of My Fancy Pantry is a new discovery of mine but I absolutely love it and will make it often.
+I love this way as you get little scorch marks on the cheese and it firms up a little so it has more texture.

 A soft homemade Indian cheese, also referred to as "cottage cheese" although the curds are pressed until it forms a block, unlike British cottage cheese which comes in curd form.
 Delicious in all manner of wonderful curries!